orbis-eval/orbis_eval/painpoints.md

 * Use validation rules to test if config file is correct.
 At the current state the
 * Use _ for private methods
 * code duplication -> use more functions...
+* Better user workflow for repoman.
+Example: To many request for file format.
+Could be automated.